CNugteren/CLBlast/README.md

 - Improve device performance:
   * Tune for a wider range of devices
   * Allow users to define custom tuned parameters
-- Improve the tuning
-  * Make the tuners upload their data to a central server
 - Improve the performance comparisons:
   * Enable comparison against optionally: ViennaCL, cuBLAS, MAGMA OpenCL
 - Further reduce the likelihood of crashes:
   * Add checks for proper command-line arguments in the tuner, tester and client
-  * Add checks for valid database parameters
   * Test in multi-threaded environments